emilyfuhrman/datavis_design/2017_Fall/Studios/02_Introduction_to_R_Graphics_with_ggplot2.md

 #### Basic chart types

 The `ggplot2` package contains a range of different graphs.
-We will explore a couple of them below.
+We explore a few of them below.
 See [this gallery](http://www.r-graph-gallery.com/portfolio/ggplot2-package/) for more detail.

 ##### Histogram